 KYC and AML are not just about meeting requirements, though.
 Financial institutions want to ensure that solutions provide a reliable and positive user experience.
 Customers want to see that banks take security seriously and carry out appropriate checks, but they do not want to be held back or inconvenienced by this.

-Onboarding and KYC provide the first experience with a financial institution and its brand – which should leave a good impression.
+Onboarding and KYC provide the first customer experience with a financial institution – so you should make sure you should leave a good impression.
 Thankfully, IDnow solutions are designed with this in mind.

 Senior Content & SEO Manager at IDnow